Velvet Disease in Betta Fish: Symptoms, Treatment & Prevention

 - Bulging or protruding eyeballs (also called exophthalmos, or Popeye disease)

-- Note: In any case, as soon as you see the appearance of one or more of these symptoms, seek advice from your veterinarian without delay.
+- Note: In any case, as soon as you see the appearance of one or more of these signs, seek advice from your veterinarian without delay.
 Early diagnosis will give you a better chance of saving your sick betta.

 Is Velvet Disease Contagious?